sgillespie/lambda-calculus/doc/system-f.md

 Assume `t` has type `∀ X. T`.
 Given the type application `t [U]`, we substitute all occurrences of `X` with `U` in `T`.

+## Typing Examples
+We return to Church Numerals.
+Consider the representation of `1`.

+    Λ X. λ f:(X → X) x:X. f x

+We start with an empty context.

+    Γ = {}

+We then add `X` to the context.

+    Γ = {X}

+Using the typing rule for type abstractions, we know the type is

+    Γ ⊢ Λ X. λ f:(X → X) x:X. f x : ∀ X. ?

+and `?` is the type of the body of the type abstraction.
+We add `f` and `x` to the context.

+    Γ = {X, f:X→X, x:X}

+Then apply the rule for abstractions,

+    Γ ⊢ λ f:(X → X) x:X. f x : (X → X) → X → ?

+and `?` is the type of the body of the function.
+The body is

+    f x

+We apply the applications rule

+    Γ ⊢ f x : X

+We now know the type of the abstraction

+    Γ ⊢ λ f:(X → X) x:X. f x : (X → X) → X → X

+and the entire expression

+    Γ ⊢ Λ X. λ f:(X → X) x:X. f x : ∀ X. (X → X) → X → X

 # References